 To help support the health of our community, we are providing access to an online COVID-19 risk assessment developed by the Centers for Disease Control and Prevention (CDC).
 This tool does NOT provide a diagnosis, and it should NOT be used as a substitute for an assessment made by a healthcare provider.

 At WVMC, our top priority is safeguarding the health and wellbeing of our patients, providers, employees and community.
 We continue to closely monitor the prevalence of coronavirus (COVID-19) in our community and follow state and federal guidance as we adapt our operations to safely care for and support our patients.
-As COVID-19 cases rise in our region, effective 11/16/2020, we are restricting our visitor policy as follows:
+Effective 7/19/2021, we are no longer restricting visitation, but require visitors to adhere to the following: